digitalPlayer1125/Python_Script/README.md

-# Python_Script
-Collection of some of my Python scripts.

 ## About this Repository

-This repo contains the java code compiled in IntelliJ IDEA for a working assembler:
+This repo my python scripts on the following:

 |Directory               |Component|
 |------------------------|-----------------------------------------------|